Skip to main content

 A Sikh funeral (Antam Sanskar) centers on cremation, hymns from the Guru Granth Sahib, and acceptance of God's will.
 It is usually held within a few days, followed by a prayer ceremony.

-A Sikh funeral, the Antam Sanskar (“final rite”), reflects the Sikh belief in the soul's journey and acceptance of God's will.
-Death is met with restraint rather than despair, and the focus is on prayer, remembrance of God, and community support.
+A Sikh funeral, the Antam Sanskar (“final rite”), reflects the Sikh belief in the soul's journey and acceptance of God's will (Hukam).
+Death is met with restraint rather than despair; the focus is on prayer, remembrance of God, and community support.
+The body is cremated, usually within a few days, and a series of prayers follows at the gurdwara.

 Preparing the body